Transfer & Visiting J.D. Students

 - Official and final undergraduate transcript (only if you’ve been admitted)

-- Official and final law school transcript showing all grades earned in the first year of law study (after your second semester grades from your 1L year are posted; only if you’ve been admitted.)
+- Final law school transcript showing all grades earned in the first year of law study (after your second semester grades from your 1L year are posted; only if you’ve been admitted.
+Unofficial final transcript is fine.)
 The Admissions Committee reserves the right to reconsider admissions decisions after final transcripts have been received.
 Final transcripts must be received by the first day of class and can be mailed to the Law School address.

-Please have your registrar mail official, final transcripts to:
+Please have the registrar mail final transcripts to:

 University of Minnesota Law School